 Getting lost in Holland Park’s Japanese gardens is already an escape, but it doesn’t involve food or drinks, so we can’t really list it here.
 But stumbling upon Belvedere in Holland Park takes it up a couple of notches.
 It’s an old restaurant and ballroom that dates back to the 17th century, and has a faded grandeur that reminds us of the dance hall from Beauty and the Beast and a real-life Hotel California.
 The French and Italian food is tasty (though it can feel like you’re eating in a posh restaurant, circa 1994), and even though it’s quiet much of the time, having lunch on its outdoor terrace that overlooks the garden is a peaceful way to escape for a few hours.

-The further East you go along the Thames, the more everything starts to look like something out of A Clockwork Orange.
-So, pretty bloody grim, then.
-The opposite to that is the Mayflower Pub, the oldest boozer on the Thames, and a great spot to pitch up for a session at the weekend when you just want a drink and to catch some lazy river vibes.
+The Mayflower Pub is the oldest boozer on the Thames, and a great spot to pitch up for a session at the weekend when you just want a drink and to catch some lazy river vibes.
 It’s a ‘proper’ pub, then - the inside’s cosy and looks like it’s barely changed for centuries, and there’s a lovely outdoor terrace that overlooks the water, good for drunkenly screaming at the odd kayaker after several rounds (just like Magaluf).
 As for food, it’s just as old-school - there’s a different pie each day and standards like fish and chips, though disappointingly there is avocado on the menu.
 They even cater to vegetarians.

 Standing on Shoreditch High Street doesn’t sound like a promising place to start for a great escape, and neither does eating lunch inside an old school canteen.
 Our repressed memories of being locked inside the stationary cupboard aside, things change when you take a couple of turns from the main road, and you’ll end up at a quiet square and the entrance to one of our favourite restaurants in East London.
 Pressing the buzzer to the Rochelle school and opening the gate into the garden that Rochelle Canteen sits in is a delight we’ll never get tired of, and we could easily say the same of the simple but excellent British food.
 Hit it for a supremely chilled breakfast or glorious lunch, especially when they start setting the garden furniture outside.